Furious 7: Redevelopment of Walker's character

 In January 2014, Time reported that Walker's character, Brian O'Conner, would be retired instead of killed, and that new scenes would be developed in order to allow the franchise to continue without him.
-To recreate Walker's likeness, the filmmakers hired Peter Jackson's Weta Digital visual effects house (which had previously produced the imagery of Gollum in The Lord of the Rings franchise and Caesar in the Planet of the Apes franchise).
+To recreate Walker's likeness, the filmmakers hired Peter Jackson's Weta Digital visual effects company (which had previously produced the imagery of Gollum in The Lord of the Rings franchise and Caesar in the Planet of the Apes franchise).
 Initially, what Weta could do was severely constrained by the quality of the reference materials available for Walker's physical appearance.
 In April 2014, it was reported that Walker's brothers Caleb and Cody had been hired as stand-ins.
 Their strong resemblance to their late brother meant the filmmakers could use scans of their bodies instead of recreating Walker's entire body from scratch.
 The final film showed Walker's face superimposed over the bodies of his brothers or actor John Brotherton in 350 visual effects shots.
 260 used a computer-generated face, while 90 repurposed actual footage of Walker's face borrowed from outtakes or older footage.